conleyjl24/-xxx/README.md

 if your file is within the posts directory you can omit the dashes entirely For more information on configuring the front matter see the official jekyll front matter documentation

+# The build process for non-jekyll sites
+1 Follow your static site generators instructions to build your site locally.This may involve pushing your static files to a certain branch

+2 Your static site generator builds your site locally 3 Pash the built site's static files to your pages publishing branch(gh-pages or master depending on your site type).
+4 GitHub Pages publishes your site.